EastCoastProduct/homepage/src/work/bek-health.md

 sortOrder: 1
 ---

-<p class="paragraph--major">Bek Health is an organization that wants to connect cancer patients to trials that have the best chance of being improving their outcome as a patient.
-By optimizing the trial matching process cancer patients will get an opportunity to participate in the best trials for their condition, while cancer centers get better study results.
-To take this life-changing idea and make it a reality the team at Bek Health approached East Coast Product to help validate their concept and design a prototype to demo with potential investors.</p>
+<p class="paragraph--major">BEKHealth’s mission is to accelerate the adoption of innovative therapies by substantially increasing patient participation rates in clinical research.
+Higher clinical trial participation rates within a health system produce better patient outcomes, lower costs and happier employees.
+Yet an unfortunately low percentage of patients participate in clinical research&mdash;only 3% of cancer patients enroll in a clinical study.
+To change this, the team at Bek Health approached East Coast Product to help validate their concept and design a prototype to demo with potential investors.</p>

 <h1 class="text-heading-one">User Validation to Help with Funding</h1>